Izel/PNal28a21/README.md

-# Twitter Analysis using GCP
+# Twitter streaming Analysis using GCP

-Topics analysis at twitter
+Aplying anaysis to streamming data incomming from twitter

 # Tools